pandas-dev/pandas/doc/source/categorical.rst

 Appending new categories
 ~~~~~~~~~~~~~~~~~~~~~~~~

-Appending categories can be done by using the :func:`Categorical.add_categories` method:
+Appending categories can be done by using the
+:meth:`~pandas.Categorical.add_categories` method:

 .. ipython:: python